Keep charging, stop changing: Crown presents its new V-Force lithium-ion technology

 Lithium-ion systems offer considerable advantages over lead-acid batteries, especially in multi-shift operation.
 Routine battery maintenance is no longer necessary, and batteries no longer need to be changed or watered.
 Because lithium-ion batteries do not produce emissions while recharging, separate battery-charging rooms are no longer required.
 In short, the batteries' increased efficiency and lower service costs over time result in significant advantages for customers.

-Crown V-Force batteries comply with New Zealand standards AS IEC 62619 for use in industrial applications.
+Crown V-Force batteries comply with Australian standards AS IEC 62619 for use in industrial applications.

 Crown's V-Force batteries are designed to meet international automotive standards and locally adopted industrial standards in terms of extreme safety and ease of use, thus offering more capabilities than many other lithium-ion batteries on the market.
 Fitted with multiple redundant safety systems, each battery features a multi-level safety architecture incorporating, for example, a variety of fuses plus individual-cell temperature and voltage monitoring.
 Safety systems built into the battery help protect against overheating, short circuits, overcharging or deep discharging.
 Even better, various active protection functions prevent operator errors from damaging the battery.